 The Vestcor Investments Infrastructure, L. P. invests indirectly through co-investments in certain underlying infrastructure assets.
-The independent valuations received for each of the fund's investments suggest an aggregate range of values of \$48,467 to \$54,538 as at December 31, 2018 (2017 - \$24,250 to \$27,538).
-It is reasonably possible that the valuations used by this fund may require material adjustment to the carrying amount of its investments.
-The maximum exposure to loss in this fund is the carrying value of its investments.
+The independent valuations received for each of the entity's investments suggest an aggregate range of values of \$89,677 to \$102,755 as at December 31, 2020 (2019 - \$60,417 to \$68,850).
+It is reasonably possible that the valuations used by this entity may require material adjustment to the carrying amount of its investments.
+The maximum exposure to loss in this entity is the carrying value of its investments plus uncalled commitments (note 13).

 The Vestcor Investments Private Equity, L. P. invests in units of limited partnerships managed by well-known, experienced general partners.
-Excluding the publicly-traded holdings, a 1% increase or decrease in the per unit net asset values reported by the limited partnerships would increase or decrease the carrying value of investments in this fund at December 31, 2018 by \$259 (2017 - \$123).
-It is reasonably possible that the valuations used by the fund may require material adjustment to the carrying value of its investments.
-The maximum exposure to loss in this fund is the fair value of its investments plus uncalled commitments (see note 13).
+Excluding the publicly traded holdings, a 1% increase or decrease in the per unit net asset values reported by the limited partnerships would increase or decrease the carrying value of investments in this entity at December 31, 2020 by \$1,272 (2019 - \$817).
+It is reasonably possible that the valuations used by the entity may require material adjustment to the carrying value of its investments.
+The maximum exposure to loss in this entity is the fair value of its investments plus uncalled commitments (note 13).